Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Emergent behavior under funnel coupling

-\begin{rem1} If all agents use a scaled version of the same underlying funnel \emph{shape} $\psi$, i.e., $\psi_i = r_i \psi$ for some $r_i>0$, then $\psi(t)$ can be divided out from \eqref{eq:alg}, hence the emergent behavior becomes \emph{time-invariant} and does not depend on the shape of the funnel $\psi$ but only on the scaling factors $r_i$. \QEDD \end{rem1}
+\begin{rem1} (time-invariant emergent dynamics) If all the performance functions $\psi_i$ share the same function $\psi$ as $\psi_i(t) = r_i \psi(t)$ where $r_i > 0$ are constants, then $\psi(t)$ can be removed from \eqref{eq:alg} so that the emergent dynamics \eqref{eq:emer} becomes a \emph{time-invariant} system which does not depend on $\psi$ but only on $r_i$. \QEDD \end{rem1}